GambuzX/Ascii-Raider/docs/README.md

 ## Testing Results

-> This section should contain screenshots of the main results of both the test coverage and mutation testing reports.
-It should also contain links to those reports in HTML format (you can copy the reports to the docs folder).

 We realized soon that making final tests for the classes we were working in was not a smart idea, due to the high volatility of our code and the constant changing of approach and solution for the same problem.
 Therefore, the only classes fully tested that it is worth mentioning are the low-level ones, those in the model.utilities package that we consider to be final.